-Clearing and land degradation due to urban development has caused decline in the population of Darwinia glaucophylla, especially around the Somersby Industrial Park, the edge of the Kariong suburban area and rural lands in the Mooney Mooney East subpopulation, and around active quarries in the Mooney Mooney West subpopulation.
-While clearing for development around Kariong and the Calga Sand Quarry will almost certainly have historically caused decline in the distribution and abundance of D. glaucophylla, the area in and around the Somersby Industrial Park has been more recently developed (Connell Wagner 2005; DPE 2022a) and decline is much more confidently inferred in this area.
+Clearing and land degradation due to urban development has caused decline in the population of Darwinia glaucophylla, especially around the Somersby Industrial Park, the edge of the Kariong suburban area and rural lands in the Moonev Moonev East subpopulation, and around active guarries in the Mooney Mooney West subpopulation.
+While clearing for development around Kariong and the Calga Sand Quarry will almost certainly have historically caused decline in the distribution and abundance of D. glaucophylla, the area in and around the Somersby Industrial Park has been more recently developed (Connell Wagner 2005; DPE 2022) and decline is much more confidently inferred in this area.
 Given the patchy distribution of D. glaucophylla in small, degraded remnants within the Somersby Industrial Park, and the presence of valid records that are now within heavily developed lots (BioNet 2023), it is likely that the recent development in this area has caused the direct loss of individuals and habitat.
-Additionally, the areas to the north of the Somersby Industrial Park are earmarked for further development, including on land parcels where D. glaucophylla is known to occur (DPE 2022a), meaning the threat of land clearing for urban development is likely to remain high into the future.
+Additionally, areas to the north of the Somersby Industrial Park and around Kariong are earmarked for further development for industry and housing, including on land where D. glaucophylla is known to occur (DPE 2022; Umwelt 2022).
+This means that the threat of land clearing for urban development is likely to remain high into the future and result in further losses of mature individuals and habitat for the species.

 It is also inferred that continuing decline in the quality of remaining habitat in remnant patches of Darwinia glaucophylla is occurring due to the degradation of these remnants due to urbanisation.
-Within the Somersby Industrial Park D. glaucophylla often occurs in small, degraded remnants (Connell Wagner 2005), which may be prone to the effects of rubbish dumping, weed incursion and pollution from surrounding land uses.
+Within the Somersby Industrial Park, D. glaucophylla often occurs in small, degraded remnants (Connell Wagner 2005) which may be prone to the effects of rubbish dumping, weed incursion and pollution from surrounding land uses.
 This is resulting in reduced habitat quality for the species in this area, which may in time see these small remnants decline in abundance even if they are not directly cleared.